Filip-Ermenkov/Service-Calculator/docs/TECHSPEC.md

 ### 6.10 Analytics
 Plausible's tracking script (or the self-hosted equivalent) is added sitewide, outside of any consent-gating logic since it sets no cookies and processes no personal data — consistent with the Privacy Policy's disclosure in §2.5.

+### 6.11 SEO implementation
+The architecture is SEO-friendly by design (SSR/ISR instead of client-only rendering, URL-based locales with hreflang — Section 3), but that's the foundation, not the whole job.
+Built explicitly, per page:
+- Per-page `<title>`/meta description generated from each collection's existing title/description fields (no new content-authoring burden on the admin).
+- Open Graph and Twitter Card tags, using each service/project's existing hero image.
+- Structured data (schema.org `LocalBusiness` on Home/About, `Service` on each service page), generated from data already in `CompanyInfo`/`Services` — no separate content to maintain.
+- A generated, localized XML sitemap and `robots.txt` (Next.js's built-in `sitemap.ts`/`robots.ts` conventions).
+- Canonical URLs per locale, with `hreflang` alternates pointing at the `/en`, `/fr`, `/de` versions of each page.
+- Required alt text on every `Media` upload (Section 5) — both an accessibility requirement (Section 7B) and an SEO one.
+- A Core Web Vitals budget enforced in CI (Lighthouse CI against the staging deploy) rather than left to chance.

 ---

 ## 7. Security baseline (applies regardless of hosting tier)